giacomopiccinini/giacomopiccinini.github.io/_posts/2024-10-26-how-to-weigh-your-loss.md

 Given these two extreme cases, we expect the model to interpolate between them when varying $w_r$.
 One might anticipate precision and recall to be roughly equal around the *natural weights*.
 In my experience this is somewhat true, but adjustments are most often needed.

 We are now in the position to run some experiments.
 I have used a fairly large dataset with 88:12 imbalance; unfortunately it's a private one so I am not in the position to share more (but there wasn't any particular feature worth highlighting).
 Given this imbalance, the natural weight ratio is $w_r = 88/12 \sim 7$.
-I capped the epochs at 1 (since the dataset was already large and we were aiming for a fine-tuning) and estimated how the recall and precision varied across the various choices.
+I trained the model multiple times with different $w_r$'s, capped the epochs at 1 (since the dataset was already large and we were aiming for a fine-tuning) and estimated how the recall and precision varied across the choices.
 I ended up with this chart (notice that the $x$-axis is in log scale!)

 ![Chart](/assets/images/precision-vs-recall.png)